Brahma Kumaris in the UK

 The Spiritual Headquarters of the Brahma Kumaris international network is a non-governmental organisation (NGO) of the United Nations, accredited with General Consultative Status with the Economic and Social Council (ECOSOC) and Sister Jayanti has been the organisation’s representative to the UN in Geneva since 1982.
 Since 2009, she has headed the BK delegation to the United Nations Framework Convention on Climate Change (UNFCCC) Conference of the Parties (COP), and has spoken internationally on the link between consciousness and climate change.
 She has brought spiritual principles to the discussion tables of politicians, economists, business leaders, scientists and nearly every stakeholder of our times.

-Didi Sudesh (Sudesh Sethi) is European Director of Brahma Kumaris and an outstanding lecturer, teacher and broadcaster on human development, meditation and the creative abilities of the mind.
-She has travelled in almost 100 countries, addressing conferences and co-ordinating workshops and seminars.
+Sudesh Didi (Sudesh Sethi) is Joint Administrative Head and European Director of the Brahma Kumaris.
+She is an outstanding lecturer, teacher and broadcaster on human development, meditation and the creative abilities of the mind and has travelled in almost 100 countries, addressing conferences and co-ordinating workshops and seminars.
 Born in North India in 1942, her ambition from a very young age was to serve others.
 Her teaching abilities were evident from childhood, when unique circumstances made her headmistress of a girl’s school at the age of 16.
 A few years later, she became a teacher and administrator with the Brahma Kumaris.
 In 1974 Didi Sudesh left India for the UK to help establish the first activities of the University outside of India in London.
 For many years based in Germany, in 2016 she took on the directorship of the Seminarhaus Moringen retreat centre there.
-She now divides her time between serving in the UK and Germany.
+She is also Director of Gyan Sarovar, one of our campuses at our spiritual headquarters at Mt Abu.
+She now divides her time between serving in India, the UK and Germany.

 Remembering Dadi Janki